rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 # Understand the Terms

-*Minimg* is perhaps one of the most confusing and egregiously bad metaphors within Bitcoin.
+*Minimg* is perhaps the most confusing and egregiously bad metaphor within Bitcoin.
 It is better understood as
  a transaction processor, allowing for *final international settlement*